-For example, at Coach we offer 10-day Product Bootcamp, a “goal-specific” email course that’s free and delivered via email over 10 days.
+For example, at Podia we offer 10-day Product Bootcamp, a “goal-specific” email course that’s free and delivered via email over 10 days.

 For your customers, think about the one thing you want them to do (for us, that’s getting a customer to upload and sell a digital product), then come up with a course that gets them to do that one thing (and quickly).

 A subject-specific online course is an excellent way to educate your customers, while sharing your unique experience or point of view.

 A subject-specific course can also be an excellent source of revenue, as Groove has shown with their premium (paid) Content Marketing Mastery course.

 The course is delivered weekly for six weeks with the promise of helping students build their own content marketing plan, from their first pieces of content to a full-blown promotion strategy.

 While the course is a new offering, Groove is already seeing how the course is helping deepen their customer relationships as they evolve from “help desk software advisors” to trusted content marketing mentors.